suryanshpannu/cctv-object-detection/README.md

 # cctv-object-detection
-A very minimalistic yet powerful general object detection for any kind of cctv video footages with an managable with an interactive UI.
+A very minimalistic yet powerful general object detection for any kind of video or cctv footages with an interactive UI.

 Requirements: